-Attorneys in Ballard Spahr’s Higher Education Group regularly advise educational institutions on compliance with the ADA, Section 504, Title IX, the Clery Act, and Title VI.
-Please contact Olabisi “Bisi” Okubadejo at 410.528.5532 or email@example.com with any questions.
+Attorneys in Ballard Spahr’s Higher Education Group regularly advise on compliance with the various regulations governing campus safety and sexual misconduct, including the Clery Act and Title IX.
+For more information on the Lincoln University fine or Clery Act compliance, please contact Olabisi L. Okubadejo at 410.528.5532 or email@example.com.

 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, including electronic, mechanical, photocopying, recording, or otherwise, without prior written permission of the author and publisher.